UniStuttgart-VISUS/power-overwhelming/README.md

 A sensor class must have the following `public` members:
 * A `typedef configuration_type` which refers to the class that users of the library can use to modify the behaviour of the sensor.
 * A `typedef list_type` which refers to a container for the sensor.
 Typically, we use `std::list<>` for that, because it does not have any copyability or constructability requirements.
+This data structure is not used for obtaining actual samples from the sensors, so it does not need to be maximally efficient.
 * A `static descriptions` method which provides `sensor_description`s for all sensors of the class on the system.
 * A `static from_descriptions` which transforms `sensor_description`s into actual sensor instances.
 * A `sample` instance method which either synchronously samples the sensor or starts/stops asynchronous sampling.

 ### The `configuration_type`
+The `configuration_type` is a `typedef` for a [public API](power_overwhelming/include/visus/pwrowg/) that allows the users

 ### The `descriptions` methods

 ### The `from_descriptions` method

 ### The `sample` method

+### Registering your sensor
+All sensors are centrally registered at one place, in the [`sensor_registry`](power_overwhelming/src/sensor_registry.h).

 ## Acknowledgments
 This work was partially funded by Deutsche Forschungsgemeinschaft (DFG) as part of [SFB/Transregio 161](https://www.sfbtrr161.de) (project ID 251654672).